TheAlgorithms/C-Sharp/CONTRIBUTING.md

 One of the automatic checks we use is [codecov](https://about.codecov.io/).
 It checks whether each conditional branch is covered by a test.
 So if a method contains an if-else-branch then there should be one test covering the if-branch and another test covering the else-branch (unless both branches can be covered in one run).

 The coding style follows the default code formatter of Visual Studio.

+## Comments
+Please use the [XML documentation features](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/how-to-use-the-xml-documentation-features) for comments.
+The comments should include a summary of the class/method and an explanation of the different parameters and of the return value.
+Including a link to Wikipedia or to another source of information on the algorithm is encouraged.